YacobBY/JointMode-EGM-Vive-Python/README.md

 ## Prerequisite steps:

+Note: the code only works in Windows OS and Python 3 vc140 64x

+1- Install SteamVR

+2 - Install pyopenvr:
 ```
 pip install pyopenvr
 ```

-Note: the code only works in Windows OS and Python 3 vc140 64x
+3 - Copy the RAPID module "EGM_connection.mod" to the ABB robot controller.

 ## To run the code:

+1- Run "EGM_connection.mod" on the ABB robot controler

+2- Run SteamVR

+3- Run the python code:
 ```
 python main.py
 ```